Content Repurposing is Dead. What a Modern Content Repurposing Tool Must Do.

 The explosion of ai content creation has made the surface level content cheaper.
 That pushes the value deeper: originality, clarity, and framing.
 The only way to win is to take real ideas and express them in the format each channel respects.

 This is why generic output fails.
 AI can draft a paragraph in any style.
 But if your content system does not guide it toward the right structure and angle, it will still look like slop.
+If you want the category-level breakdown of how that failure starts upstream, read The End of Generic AI Slop.
 The tool is not the system.
 The system is what makes the tool useful.

 If you're evaluating software right now, use our AI copywriting tool buyer's guide for 2026 as the shortlist framework.
 It shows how to test whether a tool actually adapts one idea across channels or just generates more cleanup work.